-Using a mixed methods approach, this study explores the Changing World Order in the Current Century through the lens of a realist theory, while observing the maritime power contest between U.S. and China through the perspective of a hybrid conflict mapping model.
+Using a mixed-methods approach, this study explores the Changing World Order in the Current Century through the lens of realist theory, while observing the maritime power contest between the U.S. and China from the perspective of a hybrid conflict mapping model.
 The Changing World Order and the resulting power contest between different powerhouses of the world are best described by realist thinking.
 A brief description of Thucydides' (Thucydides, 2009) contribution to realist philosophy is presented first, followed by a review of Hans Morgenthau's work (Morgenthau, 1978).
-To fully understand the Realist Paradigm, we must study the works of established contemporary scholars John J. Mearsheimer (Mearsheimer, 2011) and Kenneth N. Waltz (Waltz, 1979); who both advocate offensive and defensive realism.
-Based on the intellectual ideas of these renowned scholars, the research data has been analysed through the application of selected realism theories.
+To fully understand the Realist Paradigm, we must study the works of established contemporary scholars John J. Mearsheimer (Mearsheimer, 2011) and Kenneth N. Waltz (Waltz, 1979), who both advocate offensive and defensive realism.
+Based on the intellectual ideas of these renowned scholars, the research data have been analyzed through the application of selected realist theories.

-Using the Hybrid Conflict Mapping Model, the rise of a New Power with divergent economic and security interests has been explained leading to a fierce maritime power contestation between existing and emerging powers.
-In the current era, maritime power contestations must be studied from different aspects of national policymaking, especially in the realms of security and economics.
+Using the Hybrid Conflict Mapping Model, the rise of a New Power with divergent economic and security interests has been explained, leading to a fierce maritime power contestation between existing and emerging powers.
+In the current era, maritime power contestations must be examined from various aspects of national policymaking, particularly in the realms of security and economics.

-This research has been conducted through a Realist theoretical lens, whereby the Change in the World Order in Current Century has been studied focusing on maritime power contestation between US-China in the Indo-Pacific.
+This research has been conducted through a Realist theoretical lens, whereby the Change in the World Order in the Current Century has been studied, focusing on maritime power contestation between the US and China in the Indo-Pacific.